jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) an assessment made by a hearing authority under subsection (1)(b) of this section or the Commissioner under subsection (3) of this section.

 ### 138Q Challenges designated as test cases
-(1) The Commissioner may designate a challenge as a test case, if the Commissioner considers that determination of the challenge is likely to be determinative of all or a substantial number of the issues involved in one or more other challenges.
+(1) The Commissioner may designate a challenge as a test case, if the Commissioner considers that determination of the challenge is likely to be determinative of all or a substantial number of the issues involved in 1 or more other challenges.
 (2) Test cases are to be heard in the High Court.

 ### 138R Stay of proceedings for similar cases